 The 3,200-member Endymion parade is always one of the biggest and most anticpated events of Carnival.
 The theme of their 57th parade is "Endymion Salutes the Poets," with floats including Oscar Wilde, Maya Angelou and Tolkien.
 The procession will end at the Endymion Extravaganza at the Caesars Superdome.
 Entertainers for the event include Darius Rucker and FOREIGNER.
 Endymion rolls Saturday, February 18th at 4:15 p.m.

 The oldest female Mardi Gras organization in Jefferson Parish will celebrate Carnival 2023 with a 200-member, 19-unit parade.
 This year's theme is “Isis is Good as Gold.”
 Flats will include Purple, Green and Gold, LSU Golden Girls, and Black and Gold.
 Isis will be throwing decorated bras and bra beads (they're committed to breast cancer charities).
 They hit the parade route Saturday, February 18th at 6 p.m. in Kenner.

 Krewe of Okeanos

-The 24-float Okeanos parade's theme for 2022 is "Love Stories."
-Along with a new double-decker signature float, you can come see Desi and Lucy, Anthony and Cleopatra, and Shrek and Fiona.
+The 25-float Okeanos parade's theme for 2023 is "Festivals of the World," with Vince Vance serving as Grand Marshal.
 The most sought-after throw will be the famous Okeanos crawfish tray.
-Save yourself a place on the Uptown parade route on Sunday, February 27th at 11 a.m.
+Save yourself a place on the Uptown parade route on Sunday, February 19th at 11 a.m.

 Krewe of Mid-City